esmf-org/esmf/src/addon/ESMX/README.md

 - The `ESMX_component_list`, child component, and run sequence information is ingested from `config` as described under the [ESMX Run Configuration section](#esmx-run-configuration).
 - If the parent level passes an `ESMF_Clock` object to `ESMX_Driver` during initialize, the driver uses it instead of looking for `startTime` and `stopTime` in `config`.
 - For the case where a clock is provided by the parent layer, its `timeStep` is used as the *default* time step of the outer run sequence loop when using the `@*` syntax.
 If a specific time step is set in the run sequence with `@DT`, then `DT` must be a divisor of the `timeStep` provided by the parent clock.

+## ESMX Test System (beta)

+The ESMX layer includes a test system based on CTest.
+This system is still in beta and as it evolves features may be added or removed.
+When enabled the test system adds a suite of component and system level tests.
+All tests in the test suite can be executed via `ESMX_Builder -t`.
+If the `ESMX_Builder` is not used then tests can be added by setting `test: on` under `Application Options`.
+Tests can be manually executed from each directory in `test_dir` or through executing `ctest` in the `<CMAKE_BINARY_DIR>/Driver` directory.

 ## ESMX Components